ucdavisdatalab/workshop_data-science-software-management/docs/07_documentation.md

 3. Github wiki
 4. Many other wikis
 5. Word documents in Dropbox, I guess?
 Sometimes you have to make compromises.

+For more project documentation tips including for writing a useful readME and metadata, see the workshops and tutorials under [Additional Resources](https://ucdavisdatalab.github.io/workshop_data-science-software-management/additional-resources.html).